William Alexander Hamilton, III: Military career

 Hamilton served in Vietnam and Cambodia and was awarded a Bronze Star Medal with "V" Device for his heroism in Vietnam and a Silver Star Medal for his gallantry in Cambodia.
 In Vietnam, he commanded Delta Company, 2d Battalion, 5th Cavalry.
 In Cambodia, he was operations officer for the 2nd Battalion of the 5th Cavalry.
 Between tours of duty in Vietnam, he was attached to the 19th U.S. Air Force and Chuck Yeager’s 4th Tactical Fighter Wing.
 He flew as the "guy-in-the-back" in the F-4 Phantom fighter.

 He then attended the Naval War College where he was a Distinguished Graduate.
-He also earned his master's degree in International Affairs from George Washington University during this time.
+He also earned his master's degree in international affairs from George Washington University during this time.

-While serving in Europe, he commanded an airborne infantry battalion and an armored calvary squadron.
+While serving in Europe, he commanded an airborne infantry battalion and an armored cavalry squadron.
 Upon his retirement from the military after 21 years, he began his civilian career.